 Keep in mind though Standard Predator Bait will be enough to attract Small Alligators.
 You can lure an herbivore just about anywhere, but a good place to lure a predator is down in the swamps of Leymone.
 Put down Potent Predator Bait to attract American Alligators (Small), not the large ones which just keep sitting down.
 The reason I pick this is because they're abundant, they move slowly, and they are classified as predators.

 Refrain from shooting any humans during this Challenge since that somehow resets progress for whatever reason.

-No not "(i.e. dynamite)" crap hurried article that inspired me to do these Hubs.
+No not "(i.e. dynamite)" like the crap hurried article that inspired me to do these guides.
 Dynamite will just vaporize the school of fish.
 You CAN use a Bow, with Standard Arrows which actually work better than Small Game Arrows, or a handgun.
 The point isn't to get perfect fish, just to get three without a rod.
-A good place to do this is the Dakota River, at the part North and/or West of Valentine, where some times you pick up Perch right off the shore because of the currant.
+A good place to do this is the Dakota River, at the part north and/or west of Valentine, where sometimes you pick up Perch right off the shore because of the currant.

 Also remember what the game considers SMALL fish are pretty much anything smaller than a Sturgeon, Gar, Pike, and Muskie.
-Largmouth Bass, Salmon, and Trout count as SMALL luckily.
+Largemouth Bass, Salmon, and Trout count as SMALL luckily.